The Energy Mergers & Acquisitions Review: USA

 While both the DOJ and FTC have the statutory authority to investigate mergers, only one agency or the other may proceed to investigate any particular deal.
 Historically, the FTC has reviewed oil and gas deals and coal transactions, while the DOJ has focused on oilfield services and power generation.
 State attorneys general also occasionally investigate mergers, either in concert with or independently of the DOJ and FTC.

-The FTC has explained that pure upstream deals are unlikely to be anticompetitive because individual companies hold small shares of global crude oil reserves and production.
+Historically, the FTC has explained that pure upstream deals are unlikely to be anticompetitive because individual companies hold small shares of global crude oil reserves and production.
 However, upstream deals are not immune from antitrust scrutiny, as evidenced by the 2000 merger of BP Amoco and ARCO, then the two leading producers on the North Slope of Alaska.
 Along with various downstream theories of harm, the FTC alleged that the deal would reduce competition in the purchase of exploration leases from the State of Alaska and in the sale of North Slope oil to certain refiners that could not readily shift to other sources of supply.
 This matter, which attained antitrust clearance through a divestiture of assets, underscores the fact that the agencies assess each deal on its own merits.
+More recently, with new, more progressive leadership at the helm of the FTC, at least two upstream deals received Second Requests from the FTC, including HollyFrontier Corp's proposed acquisition of Sinclair Oil and EnCap Investment's proposed acquisition of EP Energy.

 In the midstream sector, the FTC defines product markets by focusing on a specific petroleum product transported, refined or stored in a particular way.
 The FTC has required remedies when customers for a particular product in a particular region would be left with few competitive options.
 For example, the FTC objected to the proposed 2016 merger of Energy Transfer Equity (ETE) and the Williams Companies (which was later terminated for non-antitrust reasons) because the merged firm would have owned or controlled two of the three interstate pipelines providing firm transportation of natural gas to a certain part of the state of Florida.
 The parties agreed to resolve the FTC's concerns through an asset divestiture, and (regarding a vertical supply-related issue) post-closing conduct requirements.
 Similarly, in connection with the 2015 combination of Par Petroleum with Mid Pac Petroleum, which were two of the four firms supplying Hawaii with bulk quantities of Hawaii-grade gasoline blendstock, the FTC required Par to terminate Mid Pac's storage and throughput rights at an import terminal, which it could have used to impair another importer's ability to compete effectively.
-Finally, the agencies may take issue with non-controlling acquisitions, as demonstrated by the FTC's objection in 2007 to a proposed minority investment in Kinder Morgan by investors that also held a 50 per cent interest in Magellan Midstream, which competed with various Kinder Morgan terminaling operations.22 The investors obtained FTC approval for the proposed investment without a divestiture of assets by agreeing to erect information firewalls between the companies (ensuring no competitively sensitive information would be exchanged) and not to appoint board members to Magellan Midstream (ensuring they could not direct it to compete less vigorously).
+Finally, the agencies may take issue with non-controlling acquisitions, as demonstrated by the FTC's objection in 2007 to a proposed minority investment in Kinder Morgan by investors that also held a 50 per cent interest in Magellan Midstream, which competed with various Kinder Morgan terminaling operations.25 The investors obtained FTC approval for the proposed investment without a divestiture of assets by agreeing to erect information firewalls between the companies (ensuring no competitively sensitive information would be exchanged) and not to appoint board members to Magellan Midstream (ensuring they could not direct it to compete less vigorously).
+In July 2021, Berkshire Hathaway Energy Company's Kern River Gas Transmission Pipeline terminated its proposed acquisition of Dominion Energy, Inc's Questar Pipeline after an investigation by the FTC and Utah Attorney General's Office.
+The transaction would have combined the only two pipelines that bring natural gas from the Rocky Mountain production basins to serve central Utah.
+While the FTC lauded the outcome, it also expressed disappointment that 'the FTC had to expend significant resources to review this transaction when [it] previously filed suit in 1995 to block the same combination'.

 Further downstream, the FTC regularly requires divestitures of select gas stations in mergers of gasoline retailers that would leave few independent competitors in narrow local areas.
-Recent examples include Tri Star Energy/Hollingsworth Oil (2020) (in which the parties divested only two gas stations, demonstrating the FTC's readiness to act against deals with even a small anticompetitive impact), Express Mart/Speedway (2019) and Alimentation Couche-Tard/Holiday Companies (2018).
+Recent examples include 7-Eleven, Inc/Marathon Petroleum Corporation (2021), Casey's General Stores/Buck's Intermediate Holdings, LLC (2021), Tri Star Energy/Hollingsworth Oil (2020) (in which the parties divested only two gas stations, demonstrating the FTC's readiness to act against deals with even a small anticompetitive impact), Express Mart/Speedway (2019) and Alimentation Couche-Tard/Holiday Companies (2018).
 The FTC also fined Couche-Tard US$3.5 million in 2020 for violating the settlement by failing to timely divest the gas stations, maintain their viability pre-sale, and provide accurate information about its efforts to comply with the settlement.

 In the coal sector, in 2020 the FTC sued to block a proposed joint venture combining certain thermal coal operations of Arch Coal and Peabody Energy, alleging that it would lessen competition in the sale of coal mined in one particular region (the Southern Powder River Basin), which is characterised by certain unique properties.
 The court found that such coal was a relevant market, rejecting the parties' argument that the pricing power of the JV would be constrained by the availability of other types of coal to power producers as well as other types of power generation.
 After the court granted the FTC a preliminary injunction blocking the JV, pending a full trial on the merits, the parties abandoned the proposed transaction.